 - Persistent depressive disorder

 If you have a persistent feeling of sadness or feeling down that impacts your daily life, you may have clinical depression.
-Because there are many types of depression, the first step is to talk to your doctor to get an appropriate diagnosis.
+Because there are many types of depression, the first step is to talk to your doctor to get an appropriate diagnosis and a treatment plan for depression.

 Are the Varied Types of Depression Treated Differently?